Skip to main content

 Suya

-Spicy grilled meat skewers marinated in a peanut and spice rub (yaji), grilled to smoky perfection.
-Originally from Northern Nigeria, it's become a Cameroonian street food staple, especially in Douala's Makepe neighborhood.
+Spicy grilled meat skewers coated in a peanut-and-spice rub called yaji and cooked over an open flame until smoky.
+The dish started in Northern Nigeria and has become a Cameroonian street food staple, most of all in Douala's Makepe neighborhood.

 Beignets-Haricot-Bouillie (BHB)